JordanSpencerWu/old-website/_posts/book/2017/2017-08-20-models-attract-women-through-honesty.md

 categories: [book]
 class: 49
 date: 2017-08-20 10:00:00
 description: The first step in dating is to constantly improve ourselves by becoming vulnerable and fearless.
 We must feel our fears and not let it define us.
-Define your values, interests, and needs in life before seeking a relationship.
+Start by defining your values, interests, and needs in life before seeking a relationship.
 Remember male attractiveness is based on how non-needy one is.
 hidden: true
 img-path: /assets/images/books/models-attract-women-through-honesty.jpg
 layout: book